-Yoga postures also minimise the risk of collapsing which becomes prominent after a certain age.
+Yoga postures also minimize the risk of collapsing which becomes prominent after a certain age.
 Collapsing occurs due to the weakness of bones and muscles and inappropriate body posture.

-Best selected yoga poses for healthy skeletal system
+Best selected yoga poses for the healthy skeletal system

 - Sit down in lotus or half lotus.
 This can be done by sitting on the chair.